karthikm15/Scholarr/README.md

 # Scholarr

-Contains the consolidated Scholarr application code, an extracurricular recommendation service that aims to match activities to a person's academic interests and personal hobbies.
+This Github repository contains the consolidated Scholarr application code, an extracurricular recommendation service that aims to match activities to a person's academic interests and personal hobbies.